Insoft-UK/Xprime/Xcode/Tools/note/hpnote.md

 The plain text fallback is a duplicate of the note’s content stored at the start of the .hpnote file, with all formatting, styles, and colors removed.
 It is not normally displayed, but serves as a backup: if the main formatted content cannot be read or is invalid, the plain text version is used instead to ensure the note’s content remains accessible.

-`blar blar blar blar ...` Ends with four zero bytes (0x00) as a termination marker.
+`blar blar blar blar ...` Ends with two zero bytes (0x00) as a termination marker.

 **Header**
 `CSWD110￿￿\lľ`